Resumo

 Treatment algorithm

-non-pregnant: very low-, low-, or intermediate-risk
+nonpregnant: very low-, low-, or intermediate-risk

-non-pregnant: high risk
+nonpregnant: high risk

-pregnant: very low- or low-risk
+pregnant: very low-, low-, or intermediate-risk

 pregnant: high-risk